timmybytes/dotfiles/README.md

 I've tried to credit any inspirations for these files, but over a few years of constant tweaking I'm sure some sources have been lost along the way.

-**UPDATE 11/8/23**: There is [currently a bug](https://github.com/microsoft/vscode/issues/195539#issuecomment-1763255597) in VS Code that prevents symlinks from working with custom user settings.json files.
-As such, the VS Code settings here are not updated, as I haven't yet implemented the workaround.
-Use at your own risk.

 ## Contents

 - [Firefox Settings](./Firefox/README.md)